farmera/sare_grant/kites_balloons_drones.md

 * Balloons serve as an alternative to kites on windless days.
 * Helium is an expensive and non-renewable resource.

 __Figure 3__ shows a 2-meter wide polyethelene balloon filled with helium gas.
-It also employs a Picavet system similar to the one shown with a kite from which it suspends a dual-camera system.
-The main difference between balloons and kites is in how each flies.
+It employs a Picavet system which it suspends a dual-camera system similar to the one shown for the kite.
+The main difference between balloons and kites is how each flies.
 Depending on size and payload (i.e. the weight of the camera and suspension system) a kite requires sustained wind to become airborne.
 Our main rig consists of a 12' Delta-style kite suspending nearly a pound of camera and triggering gear.
 Getting our kite into the air requires a minimum sustained wind speed of about 8-10 mph.
 On the other hand a helium balloon is sensitive to sustained winds and will be guided quickly off course by them.
-On wind-less days a balloon rises easily to great altitude and will remain steady in place for hours.
+On wind-less days a balloon will rise easily to great altitude and remain steady in place for hours.

-in the air which is straight up unless a wind is pushing it elsewhere.

 ![](img/balloons.png)
 ###### Figure 3.
 A helium-filled balloon suspends a dual-camera system.